AndrewECooper/chronicler/README.md

    - Click "New Project" → "Deploy from GitHub repo"
    - Select your Chronicler repository

-2. **IMPORTANT: Set Root Directory**
-   - After deployment starts, go to your service Settings
-   - Find "Source" section
-   - Set **Root Directory** to `/backend`
-   - This tells Railway to build from the backend directory where Python files are located
+2. **Railway Auto-Detection**
+   - Railway will automatically detect the `nixpacks.toml` file in the root
+   - No manual configuration needed!

 3. **Configure Environment Variables** (optional for now)
    - No environment variables are required for the minimal setup
    - You'll need to add `DATABASE_URL`, `SECRET_KEY`, etc. later

 4. **How the Build Works**
-   - Railway detects Python from `requirements.txt` in the backend directory
+   - Railway uses both Python 3.11 and Node.js 20 (specified in nixpacks.toml)
-   - Installs Python dependencies automatically
+   - Installs Python dependencies from `backend/requirements.txt`
-   - Builds the Vue frontend from `../frontend`
+   - Installs Node.js dependencies and builds the Vue frontend
    - Copies the built frontend to `backend/static/`
    - Starts the FastAPI server which serves both API and frontend